HolyBlackCat/LD50-flameline/README.md

 ---

-Currently we're targeting Clang 8.0.0.
-GCC 8.x/9.x is also supported.
+Currently we're targeting Clang 9.0.0.
+GCC 9.x and Clang 8.0.x should also work.
 MSVC is not supported.